By James Eliot, Markets & Finance Editor

 Meridian’s Bot Performance

 The trading bots employed by Meridian execute trades 30% faster than human traders.
-A direct comparison during volatile market conditions showed that market entry and exit points handled by bots significantly outperformed human decision-making, leading to an improved return on investment (ROI) for traders. -
+A direct comparison during volatile market conditions showed that market entry and exit points handled by bots significantly outperformed human decision-making, leading to an improved return on investment (ROI) for traders.
+This is indicative of the broader trend of automation enhancing trading strategies, as seen with platforms like Berkshire Hathaway’s Cash-Powered Evolution. -

 Robinhood’s Algorithmic Shortcomings